Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Related Works

 \subsection{V2X Communication}

-Vehicle-to-everything(V2X) communications are the communication basis of the application of cooperative perception to intelligent transportation systems, which supports the exchanges of messages between vehicles and their neighbour agents such as vehicles(V2V), infrastructures(V2I), and pedestrians(V2P).
+V2X communications are the communication basis of the application of cooperative perception to intelligent transportation systems, which supports the exchanges of messages between vehicles and their neighbor agents such as vehicles(V2V), infrastructures(V2I), and pedestrians(V2P)~\cite{9645261,9709116}.
 There are two kinds of mainstream V2X communication technologies: DSRC-based communications and cellular-based communications.
-Dedicated short-range communications(DSRC)~\cite{kenney2011dedicated} technology conducts short information exchange among devices equipped with 802.11p chips and provides V2X communication service with low end-to-end latency and standardized protocols.
-However, it can only work well in a short communication range and this encourages the study of cellular-based V2X communication.
+Dedicated short-range communications(DSRC)~\cite{kenney2011dedicated} technology conducts short information exchange among devices equipped with 802.11p chips and provides V2X communication service.
 Cellular communication such as LTE and 5G can provide communication with high mobility and a large number of vehicles in a cell.
-Releases 14 and 15~\cite{7497765} from the 3rd Generation Partnership Project (3GPP) have included LTE-based V2X services as one of the main features and 5G will be applied to provide V2X communications with more powerful capabilities~\cite{cv2x}.
-In spite of the benefits of cellular communications, its centralized mode raise the latency and overload~\cite{9217500}.~\cite{8814110} proposes a value-anticipating V2V communication for cooperative perception.
+While V2X communication technology continues to evolve, some issues remain due to fundamental limitations.
+DSRC can only work well in a short communication range so communication may face interruptions when the distance between two vehicles is considerable.
+Centralized mode of cellular communications may raise overload~\cite{9217500}.
+The elevated load on the radio channel is likely to result in packet drop and substantial communication latency, which can degrade the accuracy and timeliness of cooperative perception and pose serious safety threats.

-Though V2X communication technology keeps developing for lower latency and better reliability, some fundamental problems like interruption will inevitably exist for a long time, especially in the case of long-range, high-load, and complex environments.
-Our work in this paper is to alleviate the effect of communication interruption from the perspective of cooperative perception algorithm design, with which the performance of cooperative perception can keep robust to interruption, instead of avoiding interruption from a communication perspective.
+It is evident that communication interruption issues are bound to persist over an extended period, especially in the case of long-range, high-load, and complex environments, which will disrupt cooperative perception and pose potential safety hazards.
+However, there is no previous work on cooperative perception considering this point.
+To fill this gap, this work focuses on ameliorating the impact of communication interruption through the design of cooperative perception algorithms, with which the performance of cooperative perception can keep robust to interruption, instead of avoiding interruption from a communication perspective.